 Cyber Stories: A History of the World Wide WebWeb.com Team

-- Is filled with interesting stories and people.
+- The history of the World Wide Web is filled with interesting stories and people.

-- Helps us to better understand online technology.
+- Exploring that history helps us better understand online technology.

 Sir Thomas Berners-Lee, a British computer scientist, always saw things a bit differently.
 At an early age, he invented technologically advanced gadgets to control his electric trains.
 While attending Oxford University in England, he spent his free time developing computers from old television sets.
 As a software engineer at CERN, a Switzerland-based physics laboratory, Berners-Lee saw an opportunity to make data sharing easier with scientists around the world.
 What he created next has been called revolutionary, life-changing and one of the greatest developments in human history.
 He simply called it the World Wide Web.

 Like Berners-Lee, your big ideas can make a difference when starting a new business.
 Here’s a brief history of the World Wide Web (WWW), online marketing and how you can use this unparalleled technology to your advantage.

 The Early Years of the World Wide Web